Frequently Asked Questions

 At the end, we close with a short closing circle.

-Cuddle Parties are hosted by local people who have gone through a training and certification process with the Board of Directors of Cuddle Party.
+Cuddle Parties are facilitated by local people who have gone through our training and certification process.

-Of course, anyone can invite their friends over to cuddle (We wish more people did), but our Certified Facilitators are trained to teach the participants to make respectful invitations and communicate clear boundaries.
+Of course, anyone can invite their friends over to cuddle (we wish more people did), and our Certified Facilitators are trained to teach the participants to make respectful invitations and communicate clear boundaries.